griffio/griffio.github.io/knowledgebase.md

 - Gitlab https://about.gitlab.com/handbook

 **Making a Culture**
-- An Organizations collective intelligence is its culture
+- An Organizations collective intelligence is its Culture
 - Individually people are smart and have hidden talents
 - An environment that gives employees the latitude to make use of these talents generates a Culture
-- If a company doesn't care enough creating a better working environment what is the chance it cares about creating culture?
+- If a company doesn't care enough creating a better working environment what is the chance it cares about creating a Culture?

 **Brand** is a form of group-think and can be toxic if inhaled internally - Output only - Corporate marketing often creates the brand first and implements it topdown - Brand is arrived at through the on going culture and not by simply inventing a set of values.